And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 Oh, and doctors without borders, too.

-You can't stop us once we have those people.
+Yeah, you can't stop us once we have those people.

-Open line Friday, Rush Limbaugh serving humanity simply by showing up.
+Open Line Friday, Rush Limbaugh serving humanity simply by showing up.

 Back to the phones, Nancy, Jacksonville, Florida.